-In the above Scriptures we read that Jesus taught two distinct judgments.
-The first Scripture is taken from the parable of the talents in which Jesus taught a judgment which would take place for our faithfulness.
-Rewards will be handed to the saints on the basis of faithfulness.
-Jesus also taught this truth in the parable of the pounds (Luke 19:11-28) and the parable of the laborers in the vineyard (Matthew 20:1-16).
+In the above verses we read that Jesus taught two distinct judgments.
+The first verse is taken from the parable of the talents in which Jesus taught that a judgment will take place in which rewards will be handed to the saints on the basis of faithfulness.
+Jesus also taught this truth in the parable of the pounds (see Luke 19:11-28) and the parable of the laborers in the vineyard (see Matthew 20:1-16).

 In the parable of the laborers, every man received one penny.
 The time spent in the field did not affect his wage.
-It was faithfulness to that to which he had been called that counted.
+It was faithfulness to his calling that counted.

 In Matthew 25:46 Jesus was speaking of the judgment of the nations.
 This judgment takes place here upon earth at Armageddon.
 However, we must note the significance of the fact that the judgments were eternal in nature.